Beckster6211/canvas-js-react/README.md

 I became a blood donor after being stuck in a bit of a rut with my life and seeing a choir on Britains Got Talent (B Positive) who went on the show to raise awareness for blood donors and blood conditions.
 I thought that's pretty cool why not 🤷
 <br></br>
-The canvas drawing is inspired by a drawing I have done which I hope to have one day as a tattoo on my arm.
+The canvas drawing is inspired by a picture I have done which I hope to have one day as a tattoo.
 It features Billy Blood drop (who is the mascot for NHS Blood and Transplant) holding a blood bag, the tattoo I hope will have the pipe leading from the bag to my elbow (on the opposite arm to one I donate with)

 ###### I have also put some videos on there from NHS Give Blood showing what happens when you donate, what happens to the donation and also who it might go to.